gnudles/dart_i18n_generator/README.md

 An alternative dart code generator for the vs-code plugin "vscode-flutter-i18n-json", written in in dart.
-This project cannot yet completely replace the specified plugin, but is a workaround to deal with code generation bugs in original plugin.
+This project is not a full replacement of the original plugin, it is only a replacement of the code generator, because the original code generator had many bugs and many missing features.
 This project in not a vs-code plugin, rather it is a simple cli to convert the json files into one dart class.
 In order to use it, add it to dev dependencies in pubspec.yaml: